GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 2. Build a Review Strategy

 Encourage reviews that include service-specific keywords.
-Analyze review text for semantic alignment with target keywords.
-Focus on quality, quantity, and context.
-Reviews that mention phrases like “best dentist for whitening” outrank reviews that only say “great service.”
+Analyze review text for semantic alignment with target queries.
+Prioritize quality, quantity, and context.
+Reviews that contain phrases such as “best dentist for whitening” outperform generic reviews such as “great service.”

 3. Align Branding With Keyword Intent